Tips for bringing a new puppy home

 As it’s National Puppy Day on March 23, the team at Cambridge thought it would be a good time to bring you a checklist on how to prepare for a puppy, in case you’re thinking of getting one soon (we’re jealous) or know someone who is.

-There’s more than one way to bring up a puppy, of course, so if you’ve any specific questions on the breed you’ve opted for, such as health issues, exercise requirements etc, our head nurse, Anna, or any of the team, will happily answer them when you contact us.
+There’s more than one way to bring up a puppy, of course, so if you’ve any specific questions on the breed you’ve opted for, such as health issues, exercise requirements etc, our head nurse, Sarah, or any of the team, will happily answer them when you contact us.

 Preparing for a puppy